camertron/utfstring/README.md

 #### Javascript's Solution

-To mitigate this problem, Javascript (as well as other languages and platforms that use UTF-16 encoding) makes use of what are called "surrogate pairs."
+To mitigate this problem, Javascript (as well as other languages and platforms that use UTF-16 encoding) makes use of what are called "surrogate pairs".
 Surrogate pairs are two encoded characters that represent a single logical character.
 Together they are 4 bytes wide and can represent every Unicode character (2<sup>32</sup> = 4,294,967,296).

 Unfortunately, that's where the good news ends.
 Javascript still counts each group of two bytes as a character, meaning any character made up of a surrogate pair looks like two logical characters to Javascript instead of just one.
 That's why `len` contains `2` in the example above.